 One of the quickest ways to reduce pain, improve mobility, and recover from injuries is physical therapy.
 Thus, there are multiple reasons to pay a visit to a physical therapy clinic.
-A well-outlined therapy program can help people who had health issues recover fast or even their bodies function better than before.
-This should be the first line of defence in managing pain and preventing injuries.
+A well-outlined therapy program can help people who have health issues recover faster or even help their bodies function better than before.
+This should be the first line of defense in managing pain and preventing injuries.

 Regain Mobility